lysannef/chartsrepo/ibm-geode-dev/README.md

 ```

 ## Default Credentials
-The default credentials for the Glassfish service are username - admin and password - admin
+The default credentials for the Geode service are username - admin and password - admin

 ## Uninstalling the Chart